 BGP Hijacking is a threat.
 As you can see in a NANOG video presentation “Hijacking Mitigation: Something is Better Than Nothing,” the feasibility to perform BGP Hijacking is real.
 The community who operate the Internet have some tools we use today to monitor, alert, and mitigate BGP Hijacking.
 The community also has developments that will improve the BGP security on the Internet.
 But this work can be disrupted by conflicting “policy agendas.”

-If you are a reporter writing about “Cyberwar” and getting quotes from government policy makers, ask hard questions.
+If you are a reporter writing about “Cyberwar” and getting quotes from government policymakers, ask hard questions.
 Do your homework.
-The Internet Operations community is not shy on stating the real facts.
+The Internet Operations community is not shy about stating the real facts.
 The good, the bad, and the ugly Internet data is usually there to validate or disprove the “message.”